You can change the language that appears to you and your visitors in Squarespace.

 - If you have multiple sites, the account language setting applies to all of them.

-- Changing your account language doesn’t affect the language visitors see.
+- Changing your account language doesn’t affect the language that appears to visitors.

 Change your site language